What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 AI disclosure.
 Portions of this site were drafted with AI writing assistance and subsequently reviewed, fact-checked, rewritten, and approved by Brian Beck before publication.
 All statistics, case citations, and legal references were independently verified against primary sources including the AAA, JAMS, published court decisions, and major legal news outlets.

 Sources & citations.
-All statistics are sourced from the AAA, JAMS, published federal and state court decisions, and reputable legal publications including Above the Law, Law360, the ABA Journal, Privacy World, and O'Melveny & Myers annual reviews.
+All statistics are sourced from the AAA, JAMS, published federal and state court decisions, and reputable legal publications including Above the Law, Law360, the ABA Business Lawyer, Privacy World, and O'Melveny & Myers annual reviews.

 Update policy.
 This resource is reviewed and updated by Brian Beck on a rolling basis as case law, AAA/JAMS rules, and industry data evolve.
 Each major section displays its last-reviewed date.
 If you identify an error or outdated information, please email us directly.